tooharshh/OOF/README.md

 Right now the API runs locally with Docker, but I'm planning to deploy it to the cloud.
 Here are some ideas I'm considering:

 ### Deployment Plans
-- **AWS Elastic Beanstalk** or **Google Cloud Run** for easy managed deployment
-- Set up CI/CD pipeline with GitHub Actions for automated testing and deployment
-- Use AWS RDS or Cloud SQL for managed PostgreSQL instead of self-hosted
-- Implement proper secrets management with AWS Secrets Manager or similar
+Planning to use AWS Elastic Beanstalk or Google Cloud Run for managed deployment.
+Will set up GitHub Actions for CI/CD, migrate to managed databases like RDS or Cloud SQL, and implement proper secrets management.

 ### Model Improvements
-- Retrain the model with more recent data to catch evolving fraud patterns
-- Experiment with ensemble methods combining Isolation Forest with other algorithms
-- Add more features if available (merchant info, location data, customer history)
-- Implement automated model retraining based on feedback data

-### System Enhancements
-- Add a proper admin dashboard for monitoring predictions and system health
-- Build a feedback loop where confirmed fraud cases help retrain the model
-- Implement A/B testing to compare different model versions in production
-- Add email/SMS alerts for high-risk transactions
+I want to experiment with ensemble methods like XGBoost and LightGBM, and also try deep learning approaches using Autoencoders for anomaly detection.

 ### Scalability
-- Move to Kubernetes for better container orchestration
-- Implement horizontal scaling for handling more requests
-- Add a message queue (RabbitMQ/Kafka) for batch processing
-- Consider using a feature store for managing ML features
+Moving to Kubernetes for better orchestration and implementing horizontal scaling.
+Adding a message queue like RabbitMQ or Kafka for batch processing would help handle larger volumes.
+A feature store could streamline ML feature management.

 ## Built With

-- **Python 3.13** - Programming language
+- **Python 3.13**
-- **FastAPI** - Web framework for building the API
+- **FastAPI** -
-- **scikit-learn** - Machine learning library (Isolation Forest)
+- **scikit-learn**
-- **PostgreSQL** - Database for storing predictions
+- **PostgreSQL**
-- **Redis** - Caching and rate limiting
+- **Redis**
-- **Docker** - Containerization
+- **Docker**
-- **Prometheus & Grafana** - Monitoring and visualization
-- **SQLAlchemy** - Database ORM
+- **SQLAlchemy**
-- **Alembic** - Database migrations
+- **Alembic**
-- **pytest** - Testing framework
+- **pytest**